 1871 – The National Association, the first professional baseball league, opens its first season in Fort Wayne, Indiana.

 1886 – Haymarket Square Riot: A bomb is thrown at policemen trying to break up a labor rally in Chicago, Illinois, United States, killing eight and wounding 60.
 The police fire into the crowd.

-1904 – The United States begins construction of the Panama Canal
+1904 – Construction begins by the United States on the Panama Canal.

 1904 – Charles Stewart Rolls meets Frederick Henry Royce at the Midland Hotel in Manchester, England.